GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Experiments

 \textbf{Large-vocabulary class-conditioned generation.} We also compare class-conditioned generation with DiffTF~\cite{cao2023large} on more diverse and challenging OmniObject3D~\cite{wu2023omniobject3d} dataset.
-We achieve significantly better FID and KID scores than DiffTF as shown in~\Cref{tab:uncond_clscond_gen}, demonstrating the stronger capacity of our method.
+We achieve significantly better FID and KID scores than DiffTF as shown in~\Cref{tab:uncond_clscond_gen}.
 Visual comparisons in~\Cref{fig:clscond_gen} reveal that DiffTF often struggles to create intricate geometry and detailed textures, whereas our method is able to generate objects with complex geometry and realistic textures.

+\textbf{Image-conditioned avatar generation.} For 3D avatar generation conditioned on a single reference image, we compare our method with state-of-the-art Triplane diffusion models, Rodin~\cite{rombach2022high}.
+Our model surpasses Rodin among all evaluated metrics as shown in~\Cref{tab:avatar_gen}.
+Although Rodin utilizes a 2D refiner~\cite{wang2021towards} to boost the visual quality of facial areas, which significantly compromises 3D consistency.
+Our model still outperforms it by direct real-3D generation.
+Results in~\Cref{fig:real_world_avatars} demonstrate that our model faithfully preserves the identity, expression and accessories of the references with rich details, while Rodin struggles to provide satisfactory results even using 2D refinement.

+\textbf{Text-to-3D generation.} We compare text-to-3D generation with prior arts including diffusion models~\cite{jun2023shap,tang2023volumediffusion}, optimization-based method~\cite{tang2023dreamgaussian} and feed-forward method~\cite{tang2024lgm}.
+Our model achieves competitive text-3D alignment results as shown in~\Cref{tab:textcond_gen}.
+The visual comparison in~\Cref{fig:textcond_gen} shows that our model is able to create high-quality samples aligning with text prompts in just $2.3$ seconds.
+DreamGaussian tends to create over-saturated results and suffers from Janus problem.
+VolumeDiffusion produces unsatisfactory textures with poor text alignment.
+Shap-E can produce semantically accurate results but struggles to generate complex geometry.
+LGM reconstructs 3D Gaussians from multi-view images generated by text-conditioned multi-view diffusion pipeline~\cite{shi2023mvdream}, whereas the inconsistency~\cite{tang2024lgm} of the generated multi-views often results in inaccurate geometric reconstruction.